 The Watcher Problem

 While alchemists were certainly quite concerned with the transformation of lead into gold, they also engaged in certain other pursuits which might prove the dominion of Science and Magick over the world, most notably attempts to create life, especially sentient life.
 Little did we recognize the import of that work in the modern world.
-In this brief series, we’ll discuss some of the tools you need in order to create a Fact Checker.
+In this brief series, we’ll discuss some of the tools you need in order to create an AI Protector.

 We’ll start with water.